 All in favor; none opposed.

-Further discussion centered around our staff benefits based upon the tax law changes concerning health reimbursement accounts.
-We have been offering Health Reimbursement Account benefits to employees, however, requirements are changing to where The Community Church could be forced to pay a very high penalty if we continue this practice.
-Human Resources Committee is working on a solution for this problem.
+Further discussion centered around tax law changes concerning health reimbursement accounts.
+We have been offering Health Reimbursement Account benefits to employees, but tax requirements are changing so that The Community Church or its employees could face adverse tax consequences if we continue this practice.
+The Human Resources Committee is working on a solution for this problem.
 Topic tabled for the June Agenda.

 Town Hall Meeting Arrangements—scheduled for Sunday, May 17th.
 Worship Associates will make a live announcement during the upcoming church service.
 Andrew, Laurence, Gary and Mary will facilitate the meeting.